The basics of acids, bases, and salts in a simple and easy-to-understand way.Â

-Acid Base and Salt.
+Acid, Base and Salt

 Acid: The word acid is derived from the Latin word acids which means sour.
-Those substances which give Hydrogen ions (H+ )in an aqueous solution is called acid.
+Those substances that give Hydrogen ions (H+Â )in an aqueous solution are called acids.

-Salt: The chemical compound which is formed due to the neutralization reaction of acid and base is called salt.
+Salt: The chemical compound that is formed due to the neutralization reaction of acid and base is called salt.
 A salt consists of positive ions from the base and negative ions from an acid, both positive and negative ions combine and form is salt.

 {tocify} $title={Table of Contents}